 * Former CEO of Al Gore’s Alliance for Climate Protection

-* Controversial Obama appointee to the Energy Department, where she oversaw more than $16 billion in Stimulus Package spending
+* Was appointed by President Obama to the Energy Department, where she oversaw more than $16 billion in Stimulus Package spending

-* She and her husband profited greatly from Stimulus Package funding during the first term of the Obama Administration
+* Profited greatly from Stimulus Package funding during the first term of the Obama Administration

 Catherine Radford Zoi, known as “Cathy,” is a leading environmentalist who has had a lengthy career in both government and the private sector.
 She holds a B.S. degree in geology from Duke University (1983), and an M.S. in engineering from Dartmouth College (1985).
 From 1993-95, Zoi was Chief of Staff in the White House Office on Environmental Policy for the Bill Clinton Administration.
 In 1995 she became a manager at the Environmental Protection Agency (EPA), where she pioneered the government’s Energy Star Program, which provides information on the energy efficiency of various products and devices.